kyokan/join-our-metamask-team/POSITION.md

 - ability and excitement to work with a self-managed team that values collective decision making
 - excitement to work on MetaMask and the broader technical solutions and visions we aspire to

-This role is for people based in Canada, in either Eastern, Atlantic or Newfoundland/Labrador time zones
+This role is for people based in Canada, in either Eastern, Atlantic or Newfoundland/Labrador time zones.
+It is remote, with an expectation that the team will meet up in person (in eastern Canada) 3-4 times a year.